wheelerlab-uwec/wrmXpress-gui/docs/configuration/dx.md

 # Run Diagnostics

-wrmXpress can generate a variety of diagnostics that allow for quick evaluation of the analysis.
+wrmXpress can generate a variety of diagnostics that allow for evaluation of the analysis.
 If selected, diagnostics are genereated based on the pipeline selected.

 ## Static